Redmoor19/Ecommerce-FGS-App/README.md

 ## Installation

-- Fork this repository and clone your fork to local machine
+- Fork this repository and clone your fork to your local machine.
-- Pull all the data from your fork
+- Pull all the data from your fork.
-- `npm install`
+- Run `npm install`.
-- `npm run dev`
+- Run `npm run dev`.
-  (To run this project you need to connect to backend, otherwise fetching won't work)
+  (To run this project, you need to connect to the backend; otherwise, data fetching won't work.)

 ## DevStack

-This project was implemented using React and following packeges:
+This project was implemented using React and the following packages:

 - [Axios](https://www.npmjs.com/package/axios) for fetching data from the server
 - [Shadcn/UI](https://ui.shadcn.com/) for UI/UX